Published May 20, 2026

 Less than 60 days after planting, my mom’s garden is overflowing with cucumbers.

-• You can sow them directly in your raised bed—no grow lights, no indoor seed trays.
+• No seed starting required.
+You can sow them directly in your raised bed — no grow lights, no indoor seed trays, no extra equipment.

 Gardener holding freshly harvested cucumbers and pruning shears among green cucumber vines in a garden.